HL7/davinci-dtr/input/pagecontent/specification__profiles.md

->Note: Although the DTR IG base profiles are listed below.
-The [HRex IG R4 base profile](https://build.fhir.org/ig/HL7/davinci-ehrx/toc.html) language supersedes the below base profile language.
+>Note: Although the DTR IG base profiles are listed below, the [HRex IG R4 base profile](https://build.fhir.org/ig/HL7/davinci-ehrx/toc.html) language supersedes the below base profile language.

 FHIR resources exchanged in the execution of a DTR process are subject to conformance requirements with the following HL7 Implementation Guides.